marcel-goldschen-ohm/zarr-view/README.md

 PySide or PyQt tree model-view for a Zarr hierarchy

 # Install
-1. Install either `PySide6>=6.5.2`, `PyQt6>=6.5.2`, or `PyQt5`. :warning: The Qt6 version requirements are due to a [bug](https://bugreports.qt.io/browse/QTBUG-115136) in `Qt6==6.5.1` that causes the tree view to crash on macOS arm64 chipset.
-If you are using a different OS, then you may be able to ignore these version requirements.
+1. Install either `PySide6>=6.5.2`, `PyQt6>=6.5.2`, or `PyQt5`. :warning: The Qt6 version requirements are due to a [Qt6.5.1 bug](https://bugreports.qt.io/browse/QTBUG-115136) that causes the tree view to crash on macOS arm64 chipset.
+If you are using a different OS, then this bug may not apply to you and you may be able to ignore these version requirements.
 For example:
 ```
 pip install PySide6>=6.5.2
 ```